Arlodotexe/strix-music/build-scripts/readme.md

 - **OrganizeReleaseContent.ps1**
   - When given a path to the compiled documentation, the compiled WASM app, and the raw website, it organizes the content into the default folder structure for a release.

+- **ImportPreviousVersionedContent.ps1**
+  - Given a IPNS-enabled `url` or a raw `cid` to an existing release, imports all previous versioned content into the provided `outputPath`.

 # Publishing

 - **PublishToIpfs.ps1**
   - When given a path to ready-to-publish release content, this script imports the files into ipfs, grabs the CID, and publishes it to IPNS under the provided `-ipnsKey MyKey`

 # Putting it all together
 ```powershell
 # The following combines all the above commands in the correct order, with the correct parameters, to create a release.
 # You can use the script in full, or pick parts out and use them in a CI agent.